pgruber2/EducationalWeb/README.md

 # EducationalWeb

-The following instructions have been tested with Python2.7 on Linux and MacOS
+The following instructions have been tested with Python 3.5 on MacOS

 1. Install and run ElsticSearch